Take-a-knee protests drop dramatically after fan backlash

 In London, three Miami Dolphins players took knees during “The Star-Spangled Banner,” sung by Darius Rucker, then stood for the British anthem “God Save the Queen.”

-Carolina Panthers quarterback Cam Newton, who had previously described some of the president’s comments as “unacceptable,” raised a fist in the end zone after a rushing touchdown.
+Carolina Panthers quarterback Cam Newton, who had previously described some of the president’s comments as “unacceptable,” raised a fist in the end zone after scoring a touchdown.

 The take-a-knee displays drew boos in some stadiums.
-Fans could be heard booing during the 49ers protest, which took place at the Arizona Cardinals stadium in Phoenix.
+Fans could be heard booing during the 49ers’ protest before their game against the Cardinals in Arizona.

 Even when teams knelt before and not during the national anthem, some fans were in no mood.
-There was booing as the Baltimore Ravens and Jacksonville Jaguars took knees before the anthem, even though the teams stood up for it.
+There was booing as some players on the Baltimore Ravens and Jacksonville Jaguars knelt before the anthem of their respective games, even though all the players stood up for it.

 The 49ers are the former team of Colin Kaepernick, the now-unsigned quarterback who became a polarizing figure during the 2016 season for refusing to stand for the national anthem in a show of protest against police treatment of black men.